 If the $50 processing fee poses a financial hardship, submit a letter of explanation and supporting documents listed above.

-Send your complete application materials no later than Wednesday, March 30.
+Send your complete application materials no later than Wednesday, March 25.
 We will not consider financial aid requests for applications that are completed after the financial aid deadline.

-An invoice for fees due and the amount of financial aid awarded (if any) will be included in the student’s acceptance packet, which will be mailed on Friday, April 29, 2016.
+An invoice for fees due and the amount of financial aid awarded (if any) will be included in the student’s acceptance packet, which will be mailed on Thursday, April 30, 2020.

-Step 3: Fill Out the Application Form
+Step 3: Submit Your Application

 University of California, Berkeley